 Some believe this may have been the lost civilization of Atlantis.
 And many figure it was a tidal wave created by this eruption that swept away the Minoan civilization on the island of Crete, just 75 miles south of here.
 Probably the tidal wave disrupted their merchant fleet and with it the Minoan economy.

-You can get good swimming and sunbathing weather on the Greek islands through October.
-So that gives us.... about seven more weeks.
+You can get good swimming and sunbathing weather on the Greek isles through October.
+That gives us About…seven more weeks.

 We need to line up our boat ride to Samos.
-Since there are many competing boat companies and agencies, one line can't tell you all your options.
+Since there are many competing boat companies, agencies selling one line can't give us all our options.
 For all the information under one roof, we're going to the port authority.

-In the fifth century BC, Athens expanded its control throughout the Aegean, uniting cities and islands into the short-lived Delian League.
-At its peak, 300 war ships, manned by 60,000 oarsmen plied these waters, taking slaves, and collecting taxes from the island-dotted Aegean.
+In the fifth century B.C., Athens expanded its control throughout the Aegean, uniting cities and islands into the short-lived Delian League.
+At its peak, 300 war ships, manned by 60,000 oarsmen plied these waters, taking slaves, and collecting taxes throughout the island-dotted Aegean.

 Any time of year, island-hopping is easiest if you stick to a series of islands served daily from Athens.
-Going against the flow — like going from Santorini to Samos — can cause needless frustrations.
+Going against the flow — like connecting Santorini and Samos — can cause needless frustrations.

 From here it's easy to plan a variety of island excursions and activities.

 And a public phone makes it easy to take care of some travel details.
-While cell phones are becoming popular with travelers, those watching their Euros do just fine with the payphones.
-Like all of Europe, Greece has phased out the old fashioned coin-operated public telephones in favor of vandal-resistant card operated booths.
+While cell phones are becoming popular with travelers, those watching their Euros manage just fine with payphones.
+Like all of Europe, Greece is phasing out the old fashioned coin-operated public telephones in favor of vandal-resistant card operated booths.